How to Sue Someone for Slander

 It can be difficult to find witnesses to help you with slander cases, particularly if they have believed the untrue statement about you, as this might mean they are less willing to help.
 However, we can help with taking statements from your witnesses, if necessary.

-The law on slander says that in most cases, you have to prove that you have suffered actual financial loss as a result of the slander, as well as serious harm to your reputation.
+The law of slander says that in most cases, you have to prove that you have suffered actual financial loss as a result of the slander, as well as serious harm to your reputation.
 This is different from libel claims, where you are only required to prove that you have suffered serious harm to your reputation.

 Examples of actual financial loss would be:

-• losing your job and having to claim benefits
+• losing your job and having to claim benefits;

-• failing to get a promotion
+• failing to get a promotion;

-• not being able to use facilities that you have paid for such as a gym or club
+• not being able to use facilities that you have paid for such as a gym or club;

-• losing your business if you are self employed.
+• losing your business, if you are self employed.

-Who pays costs if I win my slander claim?
+Who Pays Costs if I win my Slander Claim?

 However, it is important to be aware that the defendant will not have to pay all of your costs.
 There will usually be a shortfall (typically of 20 to 25% of the actual costs you have incurred) and you will remain responsible for paying this shortfall to your solicitors.

-What do I do next if I have been slandered?
+What do I do Next if I Have Been Slandered?

-It is important that you establish with the help of an expert at an early stage, whether or not you have a valid clam.
+It is important that you establish with the help of an expert at an early stage, whether or not you have a valid claim for slander.
 If you start a claim in the wrong court, if you do not use the Protocol procedure properly, or if you do not plead your claim properly, you can be ordered to pay costs to your opponent and so you need to speak to an expert lawyer at the outset.

 At Samuels Solicitors, we specialise in helping clients from all over England and Wales with their slander claims.
 We try wherever possible to make sure that our clients can have access to justice and manage our legal fees, by offering flexible funding options, which can include no win no fee (conditional fee) arrangements for very strong cases.
 We can assess how strong some claims are at the very outset, but in other cases, we need to carry out this assessment at a later stage of the proceedings.